 Many people have asked, “why we do not use a security system of matching wrist bands (much like other pay for play facilities)?”
 We have investigated such a system and are not convinced that it would be effective in this setting.
 By instituting a less than foolproof system we feel that we would be giving parents / caregivers a false sense of security.

-If you have any questions or suggestions regarding the Pretend City Security plan, please contact our chief officer of operations.
+If you have any questions or suggestions regarding the Pretend City Security plan, please contact us

 How does Pretend City keep your city healthy?
 Click here to learn about our Sanitation Process.